au-research/raido/doc/build-troubleshooting.md

 environment is that diagnosing version issues, testing new versions, upgrading/downgrading when the project prerequisites change etc. can be a pain.

+Some pople use https://sdkman.io/ for managing their environment, opther people use the package manager of their local system.

 # Typescript compile taking a long time